Koenkk/zigbee2mqtt.io/docs/devices/MCCGQ01LM.md

 ## OpenHAB integration and configuration
 In OpenHAB you need the MQTT Binding to be installed.
-It is possible to add this sensor as a generic mqtt thing, but here it is described how to add the sensor manually via an editor.
+It is possible to add this sensor as a generic MQTT thing, but here it is described how to add the sensor manually via an editor.

-To make the following configuration work it is neccessary to enable the experimental attribute output in the configuration.yaml.
+To make the following configuration work it is necessary to enable the experimental attribute output in the configuration.yaml.
 ```yaml
 experimental:
     output: attribute
 ```

 ### Thing
-To add this Xiaomi MCCGQ01LM MiJia door & window contact sensor as Thing it is necessary to embed the Thing into a bridge definition of a mqtt broker.
-Please concider that for the door window sensor OPEN is false (no contact) and CLOSED is true (contact).
+To add this Xiaomi MCCGQ01LM MiJia door & window contact sensor as Thing it is necessary to embed the Thing into a bridge definition of a MQTT broker.
+Please consider that for the door window sensor OPEN is false (no contact) and CLOSED is true (contact).
 So make sure that on(OPEN) = "false" and off(CLOSED) = "true".

 ```yaml
 Bridge mqtt:broker:zigbeeBroker [ host="YourHostname", secure=false, username="your_username", password="your_password" ]